drop-project-edu/drop-project/README.md

     dropProject.maven.home=<path_to_maven_home>
     dropProject.maven.repository=<path_to_maven_repository>

-And run the embedded jetty runner:
+And run the embedded tomcat runner:

-    mvn jetty:run
+    mvn spring-boot:run

 The application should now be accessible on http://localhost:8080